Researching Environmental Monitoring Technologies For Marine Energy

 Welcome to the Triton Initiative

 Triton supports development of advanced and cost-effective environmental monitoring technologies for MRE applications.
-This support includes access to Sequim Bay at the Pacific Northwest National Laboratory’s (PNNL’s) Marine Sciences Laboratory (MSL), a marine testing location that is permitted for the deployment of environmental monitoring devices, as well as vessel and scientific crew support.
+This support includes access to Sequim Bay at the Pacific Northwest National Laboratory’s (PNNL’s) Marine and Coastal Research Laboratory (MCRL), which was previously known as the Marine Sciences Laboratory.
+MCRL at PNNL-Sequim is a marine testing location that is permitted for the deployment of environmental monitoring devices, as well as vessel and scientific crew support.
 The Triton Initiative covers a number of activities to develop environmental monitoring technologies.
 These include access to testing sites and technical expertise to support competitively selected awardees through DOE funding targeted at improving technical performance while reducing costs of environmental monitoring technologies.
 Specifically, Triton is working with project awardees funded through DOE “funding opportunity announcements” (FOA) to develop innovative designs for monitoring technologies and advance their technical readiness level for in-water deployment.
 During this process, FOA awardees conduct baseline testing, compare the design to existing technologies, benchmark improvements, and deploy the technology in the water for final demonstration.
 PNNL supports these projects from the baseline testing phase through measuring and developing improvements before final demonstration.

 The Triton portfolio also focuses on building the knowledge base of marine animal interactions with tidal turbines and quantifying environmental impacts of MRE devices.
 This work is accomplished through the development of data processing algorithms and in-situ observations.
 Triton aims to support the development of commercially available environmental monitoring technologies, benchmark technological improvement, and streamline the environmental permitting process by better understanding potential risks associated with MRE technologies.